teanocrata/super-awesome-map-data-layer-styler/README.md

 $ npm serve
 ```

 > super-awesome-map-data-layer-styler uses Google Maps JavaScript API, to load it, use a sript tag with your own API key (see [Get a Key](https://developers.google.com/maps/documentation/javascript/get-api-key) for more information).
-You can choose one of [these tutorials](https://developers.google.com/maps/documentation/javascript/) to learns about it.
+You can choose one of [these tutorials](https://developers.google.com/maps/documentation/javascript/) to learn about it.

+## And more...

+Have you seen a power button? :bowtie: You can select one numeric value for each range selector and :boom: it scales the values based on the feature property selected

 ## Next steps